PingMaster99/NetworksFirstProject/README.md

 ### Communication
 - Show all users
 - Add a user to contacts
-- Show contact details of a user
+- Show contact details of users
 - Send a message to a user/contact
 - Participate in group chats
 - Define presence message